dLars99/react-routing-tabs/README.md

 ```

 ### Tabpanels
-Wherever your tabpanel is displayed for each link, wrap it in a TabPanel component.
+Wherever your tabpanel is displayed for each route, wrap it in a TabPanel component.
 When rendered, this will wrap your content with all needed attributes to complete accessibility for your tabs.

 ```tsx
 // Example route from a react-router-dom config